OrchardCMS/OrchardDoc/docs/Documentation/Orchard-1-10.Release-Notes.markdown

 #### Disabled modules

 Some modules are not loaded automatically and need to be enabled manually if you are using them:

  - Orchard.Workflows.Timer
  - Orchard.Email.Workflow
  - Orchard.Users.Workflows
  - Orchard.Roles.Workflows

 #### Themes & Layouts

 If you are using the Orchard.Layouts module you might need to integrate a custom css file to support the grid system.
 Layouts is using some default classes like `span-4`, which was added automatically by the module but could conflict with the ones in other grid frameworks.

 It's no more added by default.
 TheThemeMachine is importing it by itself.
 Most Bootstrap theme should already override the Layout's tagging to incorporate its custom classes.

 If this file is necessary for your theme you will need to add it back to it:
 `https://github.com/OrchardCMS/Orchard/blob/dev/src/Orchard.Web/Modules/Orchard.Layouts/Styles/default-grid.css`

-#### Deprected modules
+#### Deprecated modules

 If your modules were using files or resources from Orchard.jQuery you will need to point to the ones defined in Orchard.Resources.